j75689/j75689.github.io/README.md

 ---

 ## 👨‍💻 Profile Summary
 Over 8 years of software engineering experience specializing in Blockchain Core Protocols and High-Performance Distributed Systems.
 As a Core Contributor to BNB Chain, spearheaded critical consensus upgrades (Hardforks) and multi-client development in Go (Geth) and Rust (Reth).
-Currently active as an independent Technical Consultant, focusing on the convergence of Web3 infrastructure, high-throughput backend services, and cloud-native MLOps architecture.
+Currently active as an independent Technical Consultant, focusing on Web3 infrastructure optimization, cross-chain interoperability, and high-throughput backend architecture.

 ---